 - Along with multifamily apartment buildings, student housing is one of the few asset classes that benefits from cheap fixed-rate financing via Fannie Mae and Freddie Mac.

 - When we exit the pandemic, the most desirable and best-capitalized universities will likely exploit their competitive advantage to attract the nation’s best students in record numbers.
 In turn, this will propel their student housing markets.

 Multifamily Investment Properties: Great For Passive Income

 Multifamily investment properties are laggards compared to the S&P 500, which is sitting near its all-time high.
 Take a look at VNQ, one of the largest REIT ETFs.
-It is still down about 15% from its all-time high.
+It has lagged, but is catching up.

 As we eventually emerge from the pandemic, it seems likely that all three types of multifamily investment opportunities CrowdStreet has highlighted could outperform.

 BTR: I know from recent firsthand experience the demand to rent larger, single-family homes with more outdoor space is strong.
 In the past, I would only be able to find four or five guys, which created more work.
 With my recent rental, I had demand from couples and families in addition to individual roommates.

 Micro-Units: Micro-unit apartments have been all the rage in places like Hong Kong and Singapore for a while now.
 I’m assuming that post-pandemic, fewer people will want to have roommates.
 Affordable micro-unit apartments fulfills this structural demand shift.